1m5/1m5-core/README.md

 # 1M5 Core
-A secure open-source decentralized peer-to-peer application platform with end-to-end encryption and anonymity as a base layer for creating easy to build and use secure decentralized peer-to-peer applications requiring no server connections that can be used around the world by any person looking to protect their communications and personal data from unethical monitoring, interception, intrusion,
+A secure open-source decentralized censorship-resistant peer-to-peer application platform with end-to-end encryption and anonymity as a base layer for creating easy to build and use secure decentralized peer-to-peer applications requiring no server connections that can be used around the world by any person looking to protect their communications and personal data from unethical monitoring, interception, intrusion,